brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 21 bht.md

 2. "It is highly proper that all should be exhorted to be subject to each other in their turn."
 3. "He directs us to the fear of Christ, who alone can subdue our fierceness, that we may not refuse the yoke, and can humble our pride, that we may not be ashamed of serving our neighbors."

+### Philip Schaff:
+1. "Submitting yourselves one to another.
+While this precept is expounded in several directions in the sections which follow, it stands here as a fourth qualification of being ‘filled with the Spirit’ (so nearly all recent commentators), not as an imperative."
+2. "Such submission is not cringing obsequiousness, which is always selfish; but it is opposed to rudeness, insolence, haughtiness, and kindred manifestations of unchristian temper."
+3. "The relation to Christ involves humility, and only true humility can produce the submission here required."

 ### Archibald T. Robertson:
 1. "Subjecting yourselves to one another (υποτασσομενο αλληλοις).
 Present middle participle of υποτασσω, old military figure to line up under (Colossians 3:18)."
 2. "The construction here is rather loose, coordinate with the preceding participles of praise and prayer."